Slalom-Consulting/tap-salesforce/README.md

 Main differences from the original version:

 - Support for `username/password/security_token` authentication
+- Support for JWT authentication using connected apps
 - Support for concurrent execution (8 threads by default) when accessing different API endpoints to speed up the extraction process

 # Quickstart